 The list of the must-see geothermal spots is a brief guide for you to navigate your route to see the scorching wonders in Iceland.

 In the Haukadalur geothermal area, you can see boiling mud pits and steamy hot springs.
-The steam flows around and creates a wonderland of a geothermal fairytale.
+The stream flows around and creates a wonderland of a geothermal fairytale.

 The rich water resource in Iceland is presented in all kinds of forms and temperatures.

 Secret Lagoon was once a secret place only known to the locals.
-Built in 1891, it’s the oldest swimming pool in Iceland.
-Although it’s located in a small village called Fludir, the natural hot spring gives a true Icelandic feeling when you bath in the warm water.
+Having been built in 1891, it’s the oldest swimming pool in Iceland.
+Although it’s located in a small village called Fludir, the natural hot spring gives a true Icelandic feeling when you bathe in the warm water.
 The temperature can be between 38-40 Celsius degree (100 – 104 Fahrenheit degree) throughout the year.
 Because of the close distance to the Golden Circle, Secret Lagoon has become a popular spa for many travelers when they are in the area.
-The entrance fee is included when you sign up the tours that’s exploring the Golden Circle area.
+The entrance fee is included when you sign up for the tours that are exploring the Golden Circle area.

 Jokulsarlon Glacier Lagoon is the crown jewels among all the lagoons in Iceland.
 With a narrow opening to the Atlantic Ocean, the glacier lagoon has been reserving the glacier ice in the water as they thaw.
 Jokulsarlon glacier lagoon sits on the tongue of Breidamerkurjokull, an outlet glacier of the great Vatnajokull.
 The increasing temperature in past decades made the lagoon larger and deeper.
 Some huge ice chunks are stranding on the shores.
 As time goes by, it formed a beach filled with diamond-like ice cubes.
 Those ice pieces radiate with a tint of blue when the sunlight comes through, therefore, it has a name “the Diamond Beach.”